backand/ionic2-starter1/README.md

 });
 ```

-- delete crud, login, signup tabs and start writing your app.
+- Delete the starter content, and begin writing your app!

-you may want to review the full API of our [angular2-sdk](https://github.com/backand/angular2-sdk).
+Review our Angular 2 SDK to get started - [angular2-sdk](https://github.com/backand/angular2-sdk).